-On quiet roads, make your way to Bocholt, home to Europe’s largest beer brewery museum.
-Here you will discover the whole procedure leading up to a perfectly poured pint.
-Continue past Hamont to Beverbeekse Heide nature reserve consisting of wetland, woods and patches of heath.
-Then make a stop at Achelse Kluis: St. Benedict’s Abbey and adjacent brewery, shop, gallery and inn.
-The brewery, closed to the public, is one of the few places in the world where Trappist beer is still brewed, now under the supervision of two remaining monks, Cistercians of the Strict Observance or Trappists.
-After a well-earned Tripel, in the sunshine outside the inn, proceed through Leenderbossen woods to the villages of Leende and Heeze.
-In the evening, go for a pleasant walk on the grounds of Heeze Castle.
+Kick off your tour riding quiet roads to Bocholt, home to Europe’s largest beer brewery museum.
+Breathe in the aroma and discover the steps leading up to a perfectly poured pint.
+The nature reserve at Beverbeekse Heide is a world of wetlands, woods and patches of heath.
+Pause in Achelse Kluis to see the abbey and adjacent brewery, shop, gallery and inn.
+St. Benedict’s is one of the few places in the world where Trappist beer is still brewed, under the strict supervision of two Cistercian monks.
+After a well-earned Tripel on the sunny terrace, cycle onward through Leenderbossen Forest and Leende, then stretch your legs in Heeze with a pleasant walk on the castle grounds.

-Your first stop is picturesque Merksplas where you can pop in at the visitors’ centre to find out all about former Merksplas-Kolonie, a corrective institution where able-bodied vagrants and beggars were taught farming skills and made to work the fields.
-Later on, pass Oostmalle and Malle on the way to Westmalle where you will in a well-deserved Trappist beer at the café across the road from the abbey, before continuing on your way to the cosmopolitan city of Antwerp.
+Venture out to picturesque Merksplas and pop in at the visitors’ centre to learn about former prisioners’ colony where farming skills were taught and practised out in the fields.
+Pass Oostmalle and Malle on your way to Westmalle, to savour a well-deserved Trappist beer at the café opposite the abbey.
+Then zoom onward to the cosmopolitan city of Antwerp.

-After one last hotel buffet breakfast, your bicycle holiday will come to an end.
-It is time to make your own way home.
+After one final hotel buffet breakfast, your cycling holiday comes to an end and it’s time to make your way home.

 |Double room, breakfast||669.00|